Support groups for staff and students experiencing: grief / loss / life-change / isolation / religion, belief or race discrimination

 You may wish to consider participating in such a group, with others who are in a similar position to yourself.
 When you express an interest in joining a group you can choose what topic area you want to share about and you will be placed in a group with people in a similar situation to yourself.

-Groups run for three sessions, for one hour every four days.
+Groups run for three sessions.
 The group happens via Google Meet as a facilitated peer-to-peer conversation.
 The group facilitator will be an advisor or chaplain from the Chaplaincy Centre.
 Please note that these are not drop-in sessions - group members must register in advance and be willing to attend all 3 sessions.

 For information about the next scheduled groups, please contact the chaplaincy on firstname.lastname@example.org